ajorgensen89/api_5/README.md

 - **nvm use 16.18.0**
 - THEN **npm start** can be entered.<br>
   REPEAT EACH TIME WHEN RUNNING SERVER.<br>
+Once the API and the React project repositories were combined, the node version module (nvm) input, had to be entered within the frontend current directory.
+CLI input to navigate here: **cd frontend**<br>
+A proxy error (see errors in [Testing](testing.md)), would show untill I entered, in a separate terminal for api_5 main directory, CLI input: **python manage.py runserver**<br>
+Both of these combined, would run my developemental project in the URL.
+See 'combining projects' for further details.<br> [Combining project](#combining-react-project-and-drf-api)
 <br>
 Set up installations in 'project_5'.<br>
 -  Enter into CLI: <br>